jumpalottahigh/blog.georgi-yanev.com/src/pages/fpv/2019-03-03-unbox-review-setup-eachine-trashcan/index.md

 The story is quite different on 2S.
 Here we get a lot of extra power, and it might be a bit challenging to navigate indoors if your premises are smaller, like in my case.
 What still did surprise me, was that it was still manageable.
 I was still able to fly even 2S indoors.
 Kudos, good job Eachine, I think the handling on the Trashcan is great and it would be an awesome quad even for beginners for that reason.

-Additionally the best part about flying 2S in doors, is that you get much longer flight times, and much less voltage sags (if any at all).
+Additionally, the best part about flying 2S indoors is that you get much longer flight times, and much fewer voltage sags (if any at all).
 If you prefer this, go for it.

 #### 🔝 Throttle limits

-Lastly I'd like to mention throttle limits.
+Lastly, I'd like to mention throttle limits.
 If you feel like you need to turn down the power just a bit in favor of increasing handling, you can easily do that in Betaflight.
 First, go to the PID tab and set `Throttle MID` to **0.30**, and `Throttle EXPO` to **0.70**.
 Finally, go to the `CLI` tab and paste in this command:

 ```
 set throttle_limit_percent = 70